litestar-org/pytest-databases/docs/index.rst

                 cursor.execute("SELECT COUNT(*) FROM foo;")
                 assert cursor.fetchone() == (1,)

-For more detailed examples and advanced usage, refer to the :doc:`guides/getting-started` and :doc:`guides/examples` sections.
+For more detailed examples and advanced usage, refer to the :doc:`getting-started` details and the :doc:`databases/index` documentation.

 Indices and tables
 ==================